bitcom-exchange/bitcom-python-umapi/README.md

 # bitcom-python-umapi

-## bit.com python api for SPOT, COIN-M, USD-M system
+## bit.com python api for SPOT, USD-M system

-A reference demo bit.com API client including (SPOT, COIN-M, USD-M)
+A reference demo bit.com API client including (SPOT, USD-M)

 feel free to copy and modify to suit your need